UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 In his published account, Jocelyn recorded that ‘many of these fairy shoes were appropriated by us as lawful _loot’._ A footnote in the published account explains that ‘loot’ is ‘A Bengalee word for plunder, at which, by-the-bye, they are peculiar adepts’.[^52] Miniature women’s shoes were by no means the only things plundered, however.
 An article in the Indian Gazette declared that after troops were landed ‘a more complete pillage could not be conceived than then took place’:

-Every house was indiscriminately broken open; every drawer and box ransacked; the streets strewed with fragments of furniture, pictures, chairs, tables, grain of all sorts, &c; and the whole set off by the dead, or living bodies of the inhabitants, who had been unable to leave their city from the wounds received from our merciless guns….
+> Every house was indiscriminately broken open; every drawer and box ransacked; the streets strewed with fragments of furniture, pictures, chairs, tables, grain of all sorts, &c; and the whole set off by the dead, or living bodies of the inhabitants, who had been unable to leave their city from the wounds received from our merciless guns….

 It went on:

-The plunder was carried to an extreme — that is to say, did not cease till there was nothing left to take; and the plunderers will no doubt be able, on our return to Calcutta, to place at their friends’ disposal, and for the ornamenting of their houses, trophies gained, not from Chinese soldiers or from a field of battle, but from the harmless and peaceable inhabitants and tradesmen of a city doomed to destruction by our men-of-war; who, a few days previous, issued a very strict order to all the transports to use forbearance towards all the natives in our dealings with them, as we did not war with the people, but required reparation at the hands of the Chinese Government.[^53]
+> The plunder was carried to an extreme — that is to say, did not cease till there was nothing left to take; and the plunderers will no doubt be able, on our return to Calcutta, to place at their friends’ disposal, and for the ornamenting of their houses, trophies gained, not from Chinese soldiers or from a field of battle, but from the harmless and peaceable inhabitants and tradesmen of a city doomed to destruction by our men-of-war; who, a few days previous, issued a very strict order to all the transports to use forbearance towards all the natives in our dealings with them, as we did not war with the people, but required reparation at the hands of the Chinese Government.[^53]

 This passage was to be reprinted many times, particularly by those who argued that the ‘opium war’, with its use of what came to be known as ‘gunboat diplomacy’, had placed a moral stain on the British nation.⁠[^54]

 Many evangelicals continued to campaign against the opium trade, with the Missionary Museum displaying opium pipes, as well a series of:

-Six etchings by a Chinese artist named Sunqua, exhibiting the Progress of the Opium Smoker from health and prosperity, to misery and degradation, and forming together a counterpart to Hogarth’s famous set of the ‘Rake’s Progress’.
+> Six etchings by a Chinese artist named Sunqua, exhibiting the 'Progress of the Opium Smoker' from health and prosperity, to misery and degradation, and forming together a counterpart to Hogarth’s famous set of the ‘Rake’s Progress’.
 Presented by Rev. Micaiah Hill of Berhampore.[^55]

 These seem to have painted in early 1837, a detailed description appearing in April of that year in _The Chinese Repository_, a periodical published by American Protestant missionaries at Canton.[^56] Nevertheless, the anti-opium stance of the London Missionary Museum did not prevent it openly acknowledging that at least one of the items displayed in the case alongside Sunqua’s paintings was the result of looting at Zhoushan.